Dropbox Replay FAQs

 With the paid Dropbox Replay Add-On, there is no file creation or upload limit.
 The storage limit of your Replay files depends on your Dropbox plan storage.

-Learn how much space your plan includes.
+Learn how much storage space your plan includes.

 What happens if I delete the original video, image, or audio file from my Dropbox account?